qcodespp/qcodespp/README.rst

 Contact and contributing
 ==================================================

+Issue reporting, feedback and contributions are more than welcome!
+The best way to raise an issue is through the GitHub issue tracker, and the best way to contribute is by forking the repository and submitting a pull request (see the relevant GitHub documentation for how to do this).
 This package is largely maintained by Damon Carrad.
-If you have a question, or want to contribute, please don't hesitate to contact me at damonc@dtu.dk.
-Note I'm mainly doing it in my spare time, but I will always try to help.
+If you have a question but not a GitHub account, you can contact me at damonc@dtu.dk.